DanielMutuku-codedanstreak/Airbnb-react-flask-project/README.md

 - An authenticated host can add their properties.

+- An authenticated host view their own properties.

 - An authenticated user can view their bookings.

 - An authenticated user can cancel their booking.

 - An authenticated user can reset their password.

-- An authenticated host can delete own property.
+- An authenticated host can delete their own property.

 - An authenticated user can update their details.

-- An authenticated host can update its properties' details.
+- An authenticated host can update their properties' details.

 - An authenticated host can view guests who have booked their BnB properties